 For other fishing opportunities in this river, read Columbia River Fishing.

 One of Oregon’s best summer steelhead rivers offers a tale of two rivers.

-Some anglers fish the lower river using jet boats powered up the river from Heritage Landing and Deschutes River State Park at the mouth to get to favorite holding water.
-There also is bank access at the mouth or by hiking or mountain biking up a trail.
+Some anglers fish the lower river using jet boats powered up the river from Heritage Landing and Deschutes River State Park at the mouth to get to favorite holding water above Moody Rapids.

 The river can also be floated from several launch sites below Sherars Falls to the mouth of Macks Canyon, or intrepid and well-equipped boaters can put in above Macks and float through, stopping to fish and camp.